 One key question we ask ourselves as coaches at FasCat, is if the athlete is responding to the training we have prescribed.
 Aka, are they getting faster?
 Our favorite “experiment” to answer this question is a good old fashioned 20 minute power based field test, which is free and can be conducted anywhere and anytime appropriate.

-In a former life and career, I conducted hundreds of experiments in a medical and biotechnology as a research scientist in laboratories designed to answer specific questions about the research projects I was working on.
+In a former life and career, I conducted hundreds of experiments as a research scientist in biotechnology and academic medical research laboratories designed to answer specific questions about the research projects I was working on.
 Spinal cord research, cancer, and novel cancer cures to name a few.
 At FasCat, we still perform “experiments” designed to evaluate our athletes’ current physiology as it relates to their cycling performance.
 Still to this day the most practical, most relevant test of all is a 20 minute power based field test.
-With the exception of a full gas 40k time trial.
+With the exception of the gold standard, 40k time trial.

-In the past we have conducted MLSS tests in an exercise physiology lab, but the reality is that cyclists need to test two to three times per year which is cost prohibitive for many athletes.
+In the past we have conducted MLSS tests in an exercise physiology lab, but the reality is that cyclists need to test two to three times per year which is cost prohibitive and not practical for many athletes.
 Plus indoor power tends to be slightly less that outdoor power.
 A properly conducted field test cuts to the core of cycling performance and gives a great physiological assessment of the athlete (1), making it an indispensable tool for our coaches or the self coached athlete.
-Here’s how to perform a field test:

 How Do I Conduct a Field Test?